 Sustainability Benefits

 Leaving the skin on potatoes reduces food waste and supports sustainable kitchen practices.
 According to the U.S. Environmental Protection Agency, food waste constitutes a significant portion of municipal solid waste, contributing to greenhouse gas emissions.
-By utilising the entire potato, skin-on fries help minimize waste and promote environmental responsibility.
+By utilising the entire potato, skin-on fries help minimise waste and promote environmental responsibility.

 Nutritional Advantages